robin174/reigate-delivers-app/README.md

 ## Installation

-Sorry if these instructions aren't up to much, but here's what you need to do.

 Fork this project, rename it to match your town or neighbourhood, get set up on Netlify, and link Netlify to the forked repository.

 Lots of code will need editing - you'll need to change the email sign-up form to be your own Mailchimp account, among other changes.
 Please also change the colour scheme on the favicons and headers - or create your own.